rust-lang/reference/src/attributes.md

 > ```

 r[attributes.outer]
-_Outer attributes_, written without the bang after the hash, apply to the form that follows the attribute.
+_Outer attributes_ apply to the form that follows the attribute.

 > [!EXAMPLE]
 > ```rust